 “Plugged In Not Charging” Problem Solutions

-Plugged in, Not Charging is a Windows operating system issue and if you recently having this problem with your laptop then maybe its possible your laptop is suffering from lack of charging and giving you bad run-time Power Backup, and it’s all happen just because of some hardware or software fault in the laptop of yours.
+Plugged in, Not Charging is a Windows Operating System issue and if you recently having this problem in your laptop then maybe it’s possible that your laptop is suffering from lack of charging and giving you bad run-time Power Backup, and it’s all happen just because of some hardware or software fault in the laptop of yours.

-Normally when this error appears on your laptop, it’s also possible you’ve might not able to seen the charging light on your laptop, or maybe changing light is Power ON but the adaptor is not charging your laptop at all or maybe showing you the frozen battery status like “0% available (Plugged In, Not Charging)” or maybe with some other froze percentage digits.
+Normally when this Error appears on your screen, then it also possible that you might not able to seen the charging light on your laptop, or maybe the changing light is turned ON but the adapter still not charging the laptop at all and just only showing you the frozen battery status like “0% available (Plugged In, Not Charging)” or some other froze percentage digit.

-There are four different reasons for this error to showup on this screen and it’s hard to say which one is creating this problem in your laptop and the best and only way to find it is to troubleshoot your computer.
+Actually, there are four different reasons for this error to shows up on this laptop’s screen and it’s really hard to say that, which one of them is creating this problem and the only way to find the main reason is by troubleshooting the laptop completely.

 - Windows Problem.